craftercms/docs/source/getting-started/your-first-website.rst

 In the **Create Project** screen, the user is presented with the available blueprints or the option to use a remote Git repository instead of selecting a blueprint from the list.
-CrafterCMS provides default blueprints available out of the box from Crafter Studio  and the ``Public Marketplace``, which contains blueprints submitted to `Crafter Marketplace <https://github.com/marketplace/crafter-marketplace>`_ to create a new project.
+CrafterCMS provides default blueprints available out of the box from Crafter Studio  and the ``Public Marketplace``, which contains blueprints submitted to the `Crafter Marketplace GitHub App <https://github.com/marketplace/crafter-marketplace>`_ to create a new project.
 To see all available blueprints, just scroll down the screen.

 We're going to be using the "Website Editorial Blueprint".
 Blueprints offer you a starting point for your project.